Amin Gulgee: Early work

-Upon returning from almost six years in the United States, Gulgee felt a wanted to engage with the South Asian imagery he had grown up with.
+Upon returning from almost six years in the United States, Gulgee felt a want to engage with the South Asian imagery he had grown up with.
 His parents were collectors of antiquities, so he was surrounded by statues of Krishna, Buddha, and Ganesh, as well as Islamic metalwork.
 He appropriated this South Asian religious imagery in copper and bronze, juxtaposing these with calligraphic forms from Quranic text.

 Simultaneously, his jewellery became more wearable.
 Throughout the nineties, Gulgee became involved in the burgeoning Pakistani fashion scene after the military dictatorship of Zia ul-Haq, who had introduced strict Islamic legislation into Pakistan.
 At this point, fashion was theatrical and experimental, providing a stage for Gulgee's objects.

 Sculpture

 Gulgee sculpts in copper and bronze.
 He does not "sketch or draw [his] work" in the process, allowing a certain freedom, as described by Islamic art historian Oleg Grabar:

 …works by Gulgee bewilder us by the variety of their expressions, by an apparent freedom in technique and design, by the range of pleasures they offer… It is clear that Gulgee is trying to find the limits of a sculptor's art… he gives pleasure to the senses and excites the mind.